SharePoint/sp-dev-docs/docs/general-development/how-to-create-report-editors-for-performancepoint-services-in-sharepoint.md

   - IDataSourceConsumer.cs

-    > **Note:**
+  > [!NOTE]
-    The sample report obtains data from a filter, so it does not use **DataSourceConsumerHelper** or **IDataSourceConsumer** objects.
+    > The sample report obtains data from a filter, so it does not use **DataSourceConsumerHelper** or **IDataSourceConsumer** objects.
 However, if your report obtains data from a PerformancePoint Services data source, you can use the methods that are exposed by the **DataSourceConsumerHelper** class to retrieve data sources as described in [How to: Create filter editors for PerformancePoint Services in SharePoint](https://officedevcentersite-release.azurewebsites.net/sharepoint/docs/general-development/how-to-create-report-editors-for-performancepoint-services-in-sharepoint).

 5. In your editor class, add **using** directives for the following PerformancePoint Services namespaces:

   - **Microsoft.PerformancePoint.Scorecards**